 The desire to be a future leader

 When making offers, we always have in mind that we want to bring together a group of students who will go on to become society’s future leaders.
 Even though some of you may not have graduated yet, you should already be looking to gain leadership experience where and when you can, whether that’s perhaps as part of a society at your university, or in a sports club you’re involved in.
-It would be a good idea for you to highlight this to us in your CV, and you may find it works well as an example when answering our career questions.
+You should make sure this is clearly highlighted in your CV, and you may find it works well as an example when answering our career questions.

 Students will study a wide range of core business modules with a general focus on management, so you really should have a passion for starting a career in an innovative and dynamic business setting which will put your management theory and leadership skills into practice.